Daniel2320/Restaurant-Reviews/README.md

 ## License

-This project uses the following license: <MIT License>.
+This project uses the following license:MIT License.